KnorpelSenf/typegram/README.md

 Subsequent updates to the API were integrated manually in a similar fashion.

 The [grammY](https://github.com/grammyjs/grammY) bot framework is based on `typegram` which served as the starting point for [the grammY types package](https://github.com/grammyjs/types).
-Since the upgrade to Bot API 5.0, most changes and updates to `typegram` were simply `git cherry-pick`ed from this repository.
+Starting after the upgrade to Bot API 5.0, most changes and updates to `typegram` were simply `git cherry-pick`ed from this repository.
 If you want to contribute to `typegram`, it may make sense to add them to grammY first and then can easily be backported to `typegram`.

 Other people's previous attempts to harvest the types directly from the website using a script failed due to the required effort of handling special cases about the layout of the website.